Your Job Application

 Use a simple yet professional resume format.
 Our focus is on your background and qualifications and how this relates to the job requirements.
 Avoid acronyms.
 If you do use them, state the meaning of the acronym the first time you use it followed with the acronym in brackets

-- List your attained education including the name of institution(s), area(s) of study, qualification obtained (e.g., bachelor, etc.), the date, and if your education was completed or if it is in progress
+- List your attained education including the name of institution(s), area(s) of study, qualification obtained (e.g., bachelor, etc.), the date, and if your education was completed or if it's in progress.

-- Include licenses, certifications or registration if it is relevant
+- Include licenses, certifications or registration if it's relevant.

 - List your employment history beginning with your most recent job.

-- Describe your duties and accomplishments: what you did and how you did it
+- Describe your duties and accomplishments: what you did and how you did it, etc.

-- Describe how your responsibilities relate to the job you are applying for
+- Describe how your responsibilities relate to the job you're applying for.

 Professional Development (Training & Courses)

-- Include year completed or if it is in progress
+- Include year completed or if it's in progress.

 Professional Memberships & Certifications